TheSlimvReal/angular-elements-example/angular-elements-guide.md

 Important is, that you define the component as a entry instead of a bootstrap component.
 You then need to call the `ngDoBootstrap` method in the `AppModule` because Angular expects the bootstrapping somewhere.
+The code in the constructor is where we create the custom element and define it to the browser where this code runs.

 When your component is now finished, you need to compile it the right way.
 Create a new file, e.g. `build-elements.js` with the content as follows: